 “We were very pleased with the standard of the first assessments”, explained University of West of England’s programme leader Dr Carol Jarvis.
 “We can see that peer feedback and the influence of group targets is producing fewer lower second and third class assignments than we would expect from first year students.”

 In 2014 one more university, Falmouth opened an entrepreneurial business management programme.
-In October 2015 Lincoln Bishop Grosseteste University will open its doors and in October 2016 the University of Westminster opened its programme taking the total of first year places available for prospective students to over 180.
+In October 2015 Lincoln Bishop Grosseteste University opened its doors and in October 2016 the University of Westminster started its programme taking the total of first year places available for prospective students to over 180.
 In 2016 Northumbria and UWE opened their doors to Masters students.
-In total 270 undergraduates and 17 Masters level are working and learning though the Team Academy approach in the UK.
+Aston University Business School will offer BSc and MSc programmes from September 2019.
+In total around 300 undergraduates and 20 Masters level are working and learning though the Team Academy approach in the UK.

 Younger ages are not excluded.
 A pilot programme for 11 – 13/14 year olds has been established by the Aldridge Foundation at the Brighton Aldridge Community Academy in Sussex and at Darwen Aldridge Community Academy older age children are participating.